leanprover-community/mathlib3/docs/theories/topological_spaces.md

 Informally, one can think of `F` as the set of "big" subsets of `X`.
 For example, if `X` is a set and `F` is the set of subsets `Y` of `X` such that `X - Y` is finite, then `F` is a filter.
 This is called the _cofinite filter_ on `X`.

+Note that if `F` is a filter that contains the empty set, then it contains all subsets of `X` by the first axiom.
+Some references demand that the empty set is not allowed to be in a filter -- Lean does not have this restriction.

 If `X` is a topological space, and `x ∈ X`, then the _neighbourhood filter_ of `x` is the set of subsets `Y` of `X` such that `x` is in the interior of `Y`.
 One checks easily that this is a filter (technical point: to see that this is actually the definition of `nhds x` in mathlib, it helps to know that the set of all filters on a type is a complete lattice, partially ordered using `F ≤ G` iff `G ⊆ F`, so the definition, which involves an inf, is actually a union; also, the definition I give is not literally the definition in mathlib, but `lemma nhds_sets` says that their definition is the one here).

 Why are we interested in these filters?
 Well, given a map `f` from `ℕ` to a topological space `X`, one can check that the resulting sequence `f 0`, `f 1`, `f 2`... tends to `x ∈ F` if and only if the pre-image of any element in the filter `nhds x` is in the cofinite filter on `ℕ` -- this is just a roundabout way of saying that given any open set `U` containing `x`, there exists `N` such that for all `n ≥ N`, `f n ∈ U`.
 So filters provide a way of thinking about limits.